-Try a dining hall.
-Choose a popular student hangout.
+Fill up at a dining hall.
+Visit an on-campus café.
 Explore the local restaurant scene.
-Wherever you go, on campus or off, you’ll find plenty of dining options to fuel your visit.
+Wherever you go, you’ll find plenty of ways to fuel your campus visit.

 On-Campus Cafés and Markets

 East Quad, North Quad, South Quad